wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 Thank you for your contributions and for helping to expand the Wormhole Blockchain community.
 We look forward to your tutorials!

 ---

-#### Conclusion

-In closing, I want to highlight that the prize amounts, total number of acceptable tutorials, and payment timelines mentioned are hypothetical and open for adjustment based on Wormhole’s discretion.

-This approach ensures that tutorials remain current with the latest hackathons and developments, providing new developers with a rich array of up-to-date examples.
-This not only fosters a vibrant community but also accelerates learning and innovation within the Wormhole ecosystem.

-Thank you for considering this suggestion and for your ongoing support in enhancing the developer experience with Wormhole! 🚀